• Skip to primary navigation

 Pre-Writing – Sand Paper & Wooden Letters

-We don't have our sand paper letters yet, so I used the moveable alphabet cards and sand writing tray from our Montessori by Mom Language box, and also Handwriting Without Tears.
-We also used the Montessori: Letter Work book.
+We don't have our sandpaper letters yet, so I used the moveable alphabet cards and sand writing tray from our Montessori by Mom Language box, and also Handwriting Without Tears.
+We also used the Montessori: Letter Workbook.

 Then I had her place the moveable alphabet cards in front of the sand and practice tracing or copying the letters in the sand.
-I also had her put the cards under the sand and trace that way.
+I also had her put the cards under the sand and trace them that way.

 Reading & Math – Little Letter A Book